datamade/testing-guidelines/intermediate-python-testing.md

 ### Scope, or How to avoid confusing dependencies between your tests

 Notice the scope keyword argument in the `fixture` decorator above.
-Scope determines how long the context your fixture creates, sticks around.
+Scope determines the lifespan of the context created by a fixture.
 In `pytest`, there are three options:

 * `session` – Fixture is run once for the entire test suite
 * `module` – Fixture is run once per test module